 Updated: February 26, 2014

 Applies To: System Center 2012 - Virtual Machine Manager, System Center 2012 R2 Virtual Machine Manager, System Center 2012 SP1 - Virtual Machine Manager

-During the installation of a VMM management server, you will need to configure distributed key management.
+During the installation of a System Center 2012 – Virtual Machine Manager (VMM) management server, you must configure distributed key management.
 On the Configure service account and distributed key management page of Setup, you can select to use distributed key management to store encryption keys in Active Directory Domain Services (AD DS) instead of storing the encryption keys on the computer on which the VMM management server is installed.

-If you choose to enable distributed key management, coordinate with your Active Directory administrator about creating the appropriate container in AD DS for storing the cryptographic keys.
+If you choose to enable distributed key management, coordinate with your AD DS administrator about creating the appropriate container in AD DS for storing the cryptographic keys.

 The following are some considerations about using distributed key management in VMM:

 If you are installing a highly available VMM management server, you must use distributed key management to store encryption keys in AD DS.

 Distributed key management is required in this scenario because when the Virtual Machine Manager service fails over to another node in the cluster, the Virtual Machine Manager service still needs access to the encryption keys in order to access data in the VMM database.
 This access is possible only if the encryption keys are stored in a central location like AD DS.

 For future upgrades that involve virtual machine roles, we recommend that you use distributed key management during setup.
 This will help ensure that virtual machine roles are properly upgraded, and that you can manage them after the upgrade.